- Adult-Gerontological NP

 There are two types of cooperative education experiences:

-Summer Co-op: Students are enrolled in a Co-op work experience rather than classes during the summer.
+Summer Co-op: Student is enrolled in a Co-op work experience rather than classes during the summer.